Jai McDowall: 2011–2019: Believe

 On 3 October 2011, it was confirmed that McDowall, as well as Sony Music Entertainment and Syco Music to promote his debut album, has also hired Soundcheck Entertainment to aid in the promotion of the forthcoming the album which was released in December 2011.
 McDowall announced on 26 October that the album would be titled Believe and would be released on 12 December.
 Jai explained: "Being in the studio was everything I hoped it would be and I loved the whole creative process.
 I like the style of singing I did on Britain's Got Talent – a kind of mix of musical and pop – so we’re working along those lines."

-McDowall had a pleasant surprise at the Glasgow Royal Concert Hall when he was invited by Josh Groban to jointly perform "To Where You Are" in front of a packed house.
-The crowd were treated to this impromptu performance which was warmly received by both artists fans.

 He told STV, in reference to Susan Boyle: "I think it's a fantastic thing.
 If I get even half of her success it's going to be absolutely amazing for me.
 It's dead funny cause people are calling me Jai-Bo!"

 In 2012, McDowall sang his album lead track, "With or Without You" on China's Got Talent although oddly enough, no license was applied for to sell his single or album in China.

 It was confirmed by Sony in March 2012 that, after fulfilling his one-album contract, McDowall's deal will not be renewed.
 In 2013, McDowall was asked to and agreed to perform at the March & Rally for Scottish Independence.

-2019–2021: The Champions and Cry, Home, Closer
+2019–2021: Cry, Home, Closer

 In September 2019, McDowall returned to prime time television performing on Series 1 of Britain's Got Talent: The Champions.
 Whilst McDowall did not progress to the final stages of the competition, his performance was well received by the judges and viewers, with many citing McDowall's on stage persona and vocal abilities maturing since his original win in 2011.
 Since winning the show in 2011, and the lack of promotion of his debut album and a lack of support from Simon Cowell following his win and towards the release of his debut album, Cowell issued a public apology to McDowall immediately after his performance.
 Cowell admitted that the lack of support McDowall received from him was "unfair" and ended in McDowall receiving a standing ovation from Cowell (who immediately after his Champions performance did not stand alongside fellow judges David Walliams, Alesha Dixon and Amanda Holden).

 In 2019, McDowall released a three track extended play entitled Cry, Home, Closer.
 McDowall supported singer Susan Boyle on her 2020 UK arena tour.